-Third International Conference on English Language, Literature, Teaching and Translation Studies
+Fourth International Conference on English Language, Literature, Teaching and Translation Studies (4th CELLTTS)

-The Department of English Language and Literature, Faculty of Philosophy, University of Sarajevo, is pleased to announce its 3rd International Conference on English Language, Literature, Teaching and Translation Studies (CELLTTS) which will take place on September 28-29, 2018.
-For the third time we invite scholars and experts in their respective fields of research to Sarajevo to present and discuss their research findings and exchange experience and ideas with their colleagues from the region and the world.
+The Department of English Language and Literature, Faculty of Philosophy, University of Sarajevo, is pleased to announce the new date and format* for its 4th International Conference on English Language, Literature, Teaching and Translation Studies (CELLTTS).
+After careful deliberation and due to the current situation with the pandemic (and related matters) the Committees have agreed upon the online/remote format of the conference which will take place on October 1–2, 2021*.
+For the fourth time we invite scholars and experts in their respective fields of research to present and discuss their research findings and exchange experience and ideas with their colleagues from the region and the world.

 The conference language is English.
 The presenters are required to restrict their presentations to 15 minutes.